sebsjames/healpixviewer/README.md

 ```
 Note that there is a JSON config file that matches this filename.

-You can open the Bayestar data that @lpsinger uses in his viewer (there's a .json file for this one too):
+You can open the Bayestar data that @lpsinger uses in his viewer (there's a .json file for this one too) *Note: this file is currently unavailable*:

 ```bash
 wget --no-check-certificate http://ligo.org/science/first2years/2015/compare/18951/bayestar.fits.gz